8ta4/quest/README.md

 Hit `zz`.
 This Vim-inspired command will adjust your view so that the segment is centered on your screen.

-> How do I undo toggling the seen status?
+> How do I undo toggling the visible status?
 (Planned)

-`Space` lets you toggle the current question's seen status.
+`Space` lets you toggle the current question's visible status.

 Alternatively, you can press `⌘ + z` to undo it.